markmead/old.markmead.dev/content/shopify/alpine-add-to-cart-shopify-api.md

 ### Variant Store

-This is an important one as it tracks the current selected variant in it's `selected` variable.
+This is an important one as it tracks the currently selected variant in its `selected` variable.

-We can then use this variable to show information about the currenty selected variant in the HTML, a common example would be to update the product image.
+We can then use this variable to show information about the currently selected variant in the HTML, a common example would be to update the product image.

 You can find out more about managing the current variant with the Alpine JS store on the following post: